turbot/tailpipe-docs/docs/learn.md

 # Learn Tailpipe

-Tailpipe is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
+XXXXXXX is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
 With Tailpipe, you can:

 > [!NOTE]
 > this list is provisional, needs discussion, it's the first thing people see.